Cirakuze/BK-909/README.md

 then pressing one of the sequencer step keys.

 ## Todos
-Implement option to increase pattern length from 16 steps to 32 steps.
+Option to increase pattern length from 16 steps to 32 steps.
+Different sets of drum sounds.